Is Squatting Legal in Arizona?

 Evictions

-Squatters often come into possession of property without legal permission or a lease agreement, so it’s important to know your rights as an owner.
-Luckily, many states have laws that allow property owners to remove squatters peacefully and legally, as long as you follow the process correctly.
+Squatters often come into possession of property without legal permission or a lease agreement, so it’s essential to know your rights as an owner.
+Luckily, many states have laws that allow property owners to remove squatters peacefully and legally, as long as they follow the process correctly.

 Squatting is dangerous and can result in property damage, theft, and even a lawsuit.
-If you have an issue with squatters on your property, it’s vital that you act quickly to regain control of your assets and protect yourself.
+If you have an issue with squatters on your property, you must act quickly to regain control of your assets and protect yourself.

 Adverse possession is a legal claim allowing squatters to get ownership of a property if they have occupied it openly and continuously for a certain period.
 The squatter must also have paid property taxes during the time they’ve been occupying the property.